 It’s so difficult to know how best to start your work.
 Whether you're writing novels, short stories or memoir, you must bring your audience into the unique world of your story with confidence and creativity.
 Let me help you figure out how to do that.

-If you want feedback on your query letter, feel free to send it to me as well as four pages from the opening of your book.
+If you want feedback on your query letter, feel free to send it to me as well as the five pages from the opening of your book.
 The cost for this service is $180.

 ** Please note that I am happy to read in any genre except children's literature **